Camden Fringe: Intuit This at Camden People’s Theatre

 It’s not all about the absurd, as the company correctly asserts: “Sometimes the grotesque can be more truthful than the ordinary.”
 Intuit This might not play up to the outrageous as much as some of their previous shows, but Intuitive Creatures’ sharp understanding of human oddity continues to persist to humorous effect.

 This is perhaps why their contemporary observations get the most laughs: Goldsmith and Roisin O’Mahony’s Daisy and Rosie will have you in stitches, and their resemblance to the genuine articles is uncanny.
 Then there’s Daniel Onslow’s Steven, whose initially uplifting talk on “worries and concerns” descends into a powerfully awkward ballad about masculinity, which will hit home with some members of the audience much to their other half’s amusement.

 Although the laughs are riotous and the performances exaggerated, Intuitive Creatures’ sense of pace and comedic timing, along with their studied physical characterisation, ensures a winning formula.
 The result is surreal and at times cringe-worthy, but altogether truly in the spirit of Fringe.

-Intuit This is on at the Camden People’s Theatre until 16th August 2013, for further information or to book visit here.
+Intuit This is at the Camden People’s Theatre until 16th August 2013.
+For further information or to book visit the festival’s website here.